State Pupil: Placement of a Child

 The child is placed in a nursery (infant) or with a host family for a transitional period.

-On the date of the minutes (of the declaration of the child as a temporary ward), parents who have handed their child over to the ESA have the opportunity to go and look for them within a period of 2 months, without any formalities.
+On the date of the minutes of the declaration of the child as a ward on a provisional basis, parents who have handed their child over to the ESA shall be given the opportunity to go and look for them within a period of 2 months, without any formalities.

 Where the child's parents have not handed him over to the service of the Ase, the time limit to go and find him is 6 months.
 This is the case, for example, when a judicial decision to abandon has been taken.

-After these periods, the child is returned to the parents only if the guardian (prefect) or family council of state wards accepts it.
+After these periods, the child is returned to the parents only if the guardian (i.e. the prefect) or the family council of the wards of the State accepts it.
 In the event of refusal by the guardian or the family council of the wards of the State, the parents may appeal to the court of law the place where the child was placed.

 FYI